Thinking about relocating? Here's all the info you need to make your decision — and where to find it.

 As we’ve all been cooped up in COVID-19 quarantine and lost access to many of our favorite indoor gathering places, we’ve realized just how important it is to have access to the great outdoors.
 If you’re making a move, it’s important to ask what types of amenities — mountains, rivers, lakes, large public parks — are in your greater backyard, and what kind of access will you have to them.

 Information about how many miles of trails and the number of public parks and golf courses are often made available by communities.
 But some cities have particularly interesting outdoor amenities.
-Take for instance Castle Rock, Colorado’s “Challenge Hill,” which is a heart-pumping 200-step incline that shows off sweeping views of Pikes Peak and the Front Range.
-Or, in Prattville, Alabama, a wilderness park in the city has a trail shaded by 60-foot bamboo trees.
+Take for instance Castle Rock, CO “Challenge Hill,” which is a heart-pumping 200-step incline that shows off sweeping views of Pikes Peak and the Front Range.
+Or, in Prattville, AL, a wilderness park in the city has a trail shaded by 60-foot bamboo trees.
 Yes, please!